Dungyichao/OPC_Data_Access/README.md

 Likewise, on the HIS user interface, you can see tag name represents the equipment.
 PV indicating the current process variable of the equipment, and the SV indicating the set value from the user.
 For the car example, the whole tag name for the process variable will become CAR001.PV and the set value will be CAR001.SV.
 You might also see MV which represent maneuver value.
 You can think of MV as the effort for FCS to make PV close to SV, for example 30% or 50% on the gas pedal.

 ### 2.2.2 AUTO, MAN, CAS

+# 3. How You Think - Engineering Station (ENG)

+# 4. How You Collect - OPC Data Access